 For shoe’s I’m a happy user of the cheap Meindl Sölden boots, they are light, warm and you can still walk with them.
 If the temperature drops below -20, I’ll switch to the Baffin Apex.
 It’s impossible to walk with them, but they are extremely warm.

 I’m an Iphone user, and it’s sad to say, but they are useless in extreme cold.
-I’ve seen Samsung and Huawei’s perform far better, possibly due to the plastic casing the cold gets slower to the battery compared to the conductive metal used in iphones?
+I’ve seen Samsung and Huawei’s perform far better, possibly due to the plastic casing the cold gets slower to the battery compared to the conductive metal or glass used in iphones?
 A pain in the ass if you want to fly a drone in the cold!
 DJI has however just released a new controller with built in screen that works to -20°C, so that could be an alternative, I don’t own it but from the specs it looks to be a potential solution.